matthewmata/full-stack-mongo-review/README.md

 #Exercise-8 <br />
 Create a functional component called ListEntry and have it list out the todos stored in the array.
 Build functionality that will allow the user to delete the todo by clicking on a button.

-#Exercise-9 <br />
-Create another folder in your database called Sequelize.
-Comment out your mongoose connection and the models you have imported into your controller.
-Establish a connection to your mySQL database using sequelize.
-Export that connection to a models.js file.
-And refactor your controller logic to work with the sequelize.